 (2) A written record is to include the name of the medical practitioner or paramedic on whose instructions the substance was obtained or supplied.

-Division 8A - Possession and supply of naloxone by needle and syringe services certified person has the same meaning as in section 56A of the Public Health Act 1997;
+Division 8A - Possession and supply of naloxone by needle and syringe services

 79A.
 Interpretation of Division